fi-muni-statnice/masters-security/_pages/compulsory_courses/question-04.md

 ### Forwarding Functions
 - **IP Header Validation**: every IP packet needs to be validated - the version number, header length, checksum, etc.
-- **Packet Lifetime ControL**: decrementing the TTL field, if the TTL is zero or negative, the packet is discarded and an ICMP message is generated
+- **Packet Lifetime Control**: decrementing the TTL field, if the TTL is zero or negative, the packet is discarded and an ICMP message is generated
 - **Checksum Recalculation**: header checksum needs to be updated
 - **Route Lookup**: packet destination address used to search the forwarding table
 - **Fragmentation**: if the MTU of the outgoing link is smaller than the size of the packet being transmitted